 Sample Essay for Undergrad in USA

-Following is a sample essay for undergrad abroad in USA:
+Following is a sample essay for undergraduate study abroad in USA:

 Topic: Reflect on a time when you challenged a belief or idea.
 What prompted you to act?
 Would you make the same decision again?